 For example, the more income you bring in, the better your odds of getting an increased limit.
 The CreditCards.com poll found those who earn more than $75,000 a year had more success securing a higher limit than those in lower income tiers.

 Issuers will also consider your account spending, payment history and debt with other lenders when deciding whether to increase your available credit.

-‘need’ a credit-line increase.
+2. Why you ‘need’ a credit-line increase.

 While your odds of receiving a larger line of credit are good, consider why you want (or need) more available credit.